-3.3 Open an Existing Survey from a List
+3.3 Open a different survey from a list of existing surveys

 Load Saved Survey option allows you to open an existing survey from the list to continue data collection, or for post-processing and analysis.

 You can add a survey to the list by importing (restoring) it from a backup (MMS) file.